A look back at a year of weaving — and a guide to what you can learn in our workshops

 What people make

-Table loom weaving produces proper cloth — samples, scarves and fabric panels that can be built on for future projects.
+Table loom weaving produces cloth suitable for wearable or functional projects — samples, scarves and fabric panels that can be built on for future projects.

 Who it suits